LionWeb-io/lionweb-integration-testing/src/cs/README.md

 In this scenario, we use implementations from locally present directories.
 The implementations need to be prepared in their own way (e.g. compiled, bundled, ...) -- out of scope of this document.

-We select this scenario by building this C# solution with `Debug` Configuration, e.g.
+We select this scenario by building this C# solution with `Debug` configuration, e.g.

 ```shell
 dotnet test --configuration Debug
 ```

-We assume the local implementation is present in a directory relative to this git root.
+We assume the local implementation is present in a directory relative to this Git root.
 When preparing the process (<a href="#Test structure">as described</a>), assume the current directory is `<gitroot>/src/cs/LionWeb.Integration.WebSocket.Tests/bin/Debug/netX.Y`.

+> ***NOTE***: When using an IDE, you have to set the configuration through the IDE itself to `Release` or `Debug` itself in order to run unit tests with "foreign", respectively, local implementations.
+>
+> E.g. in Rider, this is done through the Properties of this C# solution, by setting *all* entries of the "Configuration and Platform" column to "Release | AnyCPU" or "Debug | AnyCPU".
+> This typically necessitates a rebuild of the entire solution (because of the use of compiler directives).

 ## Currently supported "foreign" implementations

 ### Servers

-* `CSharp`:: Implementation in `LionWeb.Integration.WebSocket.Server` in this git repository.
+* `CSharp`:: Implementation in `LionWeb.Integration.WebSocket.Server` in this Git repository.
   Uses either `LionWeb-CSharp` / `LionWeb-CSharp-Protocol-Delta` nuget packages in version `LionWebCSharpVersion` (_package_ scenario) or directory `<gitroot>/../lionweb-csharp` (_local directories_ scenario).
 * `LionWebServer`:: <a href="https://github.com/LionWeb-io/lionweb-server">lionweb-server</a>.
   Does not support _package_ scenario yet, thus disabled.

 ### Clients
-* `CSharp`:: Implementation in `LionWeb.Integration.WebSocket.Client` in this git repository.
+* `CSharp`:: Implementation in `LionWeb.Integration.WebSocket.Client` in this Git repository.
   Uses either `LionWeb-CSharp` / `LionWeb-CSharp-Protocol-Delta` nuget packages (_package_ scenario) or directory `<gitroot>/../lionweb-csharp` (_local directories_ scenario).
 * `Ts`:: <a href="https://github.com/LionWeb-io/lionweb-typescript">lionweb-typescript</a>.
   Uses either `lionweb/delta-protocol-test-cli` npm package in version `TS_DELTA_CLI_VERSION` (_package_ scenario) or directory `<gitroot>/../lionweb-typescript/packages/delta-protocol-test-cli` (_local directories_ scenario).